funorpain/LOLTest/README.md

 ============

-If you are building from the first time out of the source repository, you will need to download game data from http://lol.qq.com/101/ and http://lol.duowan.com/.
+If you are building from the first time out of the source repository, you will need to download game data from http://lol.duowan.com/.
 From the top directory, do:

     cd scripts
     ./crawl.sh